Knowledge Center Monthly Newsletter - June 2025

 fields httpRequest.clientIp, httpRequest.country | stats count(*) as requestCount by httpRequest.clientIp, httpRequest.country | filter httpRequest.clientIp = "10.0.0.0"

 Note: Replace 10.0.0.0 with your IP address.
-To set your time frame, choose the calendar icon.

-The following is an example Athena query on AWS WAF logs that counts all requests from IP addresses in within a specific time frame:
+The following is an example Athena query on AWS WAF logs that counts all requests from IP addresses within a specific time frame:

-SELECT "httprequest"."clientip", "count"(*) "count", "httprequest"."country" FROM waf_logs WHERE date_format(from_unixtime("timestamp"/1000), '%Y-%m-%d %h:%i:%s') between '2020-11-16 09:00:00' and '2020-11-16 10:00:00' GROUP BY "httprequest"."clientip", "httprequest"."country" ORDER BY "count" DESC
+SELECT "httprequest"."clientip", "count"(*) "count", "httprequest"."country" FROM waf_logs WHERE date_format(from_unixtime("timestamp"/1000), '%Y-%m-%d %h:%i:%s') BETWEEN '2020-11-16 09:00:00' AND '2020-11-16 10:00:00' GROUP BY "httprequest"."clientip", "httprequest"."country" ORDER BY "count" DESC

 Note: Replace 2020-11-16 09:00:00 and 2020-11-16 10:00:00 with your time frame.